maziac/DeZog/documentation/UnitTests.md

 }
 ~~~

-Note: if you are not compiling for a ZX Spectrum you can use "loadObj" instead of "load".
+Note: if you are not compiling for a ZX Spectrum you can use "loadObjs" instead of "load".